 Q. Is it possible for me to begin my school year ahead or behind your September 1st start date?

 A. Yes, you are welcome to begin your school year at a time suited to your family's schedule, and also to determine your own vacations for Christmas, Easter, etc., so long as your students have ample time to complete their school year.
 Please make your consultant aware of your intended start date and vacations, and she will help you make sure your attendance records will meet our requirements.
-It should be noted, that our teacher assistants are only available September through May, and also, our families must turn in their final grades for second semester to their consultants by the end of June.
+It should be noted, that our Learning Support classes follow a set schedule with pre-determined holidays; in addition, our Learning Support, Teacher Services and Adobe Connect Lab teachers are only available September through mid-June.
+Our families must turn in their final grades for second semester to their consultants by mid-July.
 Special permission to finish late may be granted due to a family illness or other serious, unpredictable reason.

 Q. Do I have to use the books that you recommend or can I make some modifications to fit my child?